 Georgetown’s Ethics Lab is a unique team of philosophers and designers using new methods to tackle a morally complex world.
 We bring together deep ethical expertise with creative methods from Design to teach students and empower experts to address the most urgent issues of our time — and responsibly shape our future.

 The Tech Institute trains the next generation of lawyers and lawmakers to develop deep expertise in technology law and policy.
 The Institute develops policy solutions, engages with lawmakers, and equips students to approach today’s tech policy challenges with a strong understanding of technology to inform their work.
 Integrating deep, hands-on technological instruction with a traditional technology law curriculum prepares students to shape a responsible legal landscape.

 CSET is a research organization focusing on evaluating the security impact of emerging technologies and delivering nonpartisan analysis to the policy community.
-With its initial focus on the effects of progress in artificial intelligence and advanced computing, CSET aims to prepare a generation of policymakers, analysts, and diplomats to address the challenges and opportunities of emerging technologies.
+With its initial focus on the effects of progress in artificial intelligence, advanced computing and biotechnology, CSET aims to prepare a generation of policymakers, analysts, and diplomats to address the challenges and opportunities of emerging technologies.

 The Center is a think tank focused on privacy and surveillance law and policy—and the communities they affect.
 Preparing Georgetown students to be leaders in privacy practice, policymaking and advocacy has been a core component of the Center since its founding, and a model for Tech & Society’s efforts to engage lawmakers with innovative solutions at the intersection of technology and public policy.